-Connaisseur of (modern) China
+connoisseur of (modern) China

 Rob Gifford’s insights into China’s modernity

-As a travelogue, the book is a bit too journalistic, but it does have some intriguing parts.
-Among some of the things that I found most memorable was RG’s stealth visit to the Aids Villages in Henan.
-He also didn’t shy away from talking about his own personal feelings and reactions to China, which I appreciated as a reader.
+As a travelogue, I’d say that it might be a tad too journalistic, but it does have some intriguing parts.
+There is Gifford’s stealth visit to the so-called “Aids Villages” in Henan, for example.
+He also doesn’t shy away from talking about his own personal feelings and reactions to China, which I appreciate as a reader.

 bad understanding of history?